This is What We Do

 On December 10 (International Human Rights Day), UFCW Canada launched a Spanish-language version of their report.
 Many migrant farm workers in Canada are Spanish speakers and come from countries in Latin America and the Caribbean.
 According to Statistics Canada, 51 per cent of migrant agricultural workers that came to Canada in 2018 were from Mexico.

-“There is much work to do,” said UFCW Canada president Paul Meneima via videoconference at a press event at the Mexican State Legislature, accompanying the launch of the report.
+“There is much work to do,” said UFCW Canada president Paul Meinema via videoconference at a press event at the Mexican State Legislature, accompanying the launch of the report.
 “We feel our 30 years of work has demonstrated the need for change.”

 In attendance were state officials from the Mexican government, including representatives from the Foreign Affairs Ministry, and UFCW Canada’s representative in Mexico, Octavio Nava Manrique.
 Virtual speakers also included Alvaro Gutierrez, a TFWP (Temporary Foreign Worker Program) worker and Pablo Godoy, UFCW regional director for the Western provinces.